Here’s the deal if you’re planning to drive your own car in Europe and there’s a ‘no deal’ Brexit

 Basically, a Green Card is proof that you’ve got the minimum legal requirement for third party insurance.
-Please contact us 7-10 days before you want to drive your car in Europe and we’ll issue one free of charge.
+Please contact us 7-10 days before you want to drive your car in Europe and we’ll issue a printed copy of your Green Card.
 You can order a Green Card online in My Account, or you can call us on 0345 045 1000.
 You can also request a PDF copy of your green card for you to print at home.

 Where can you find Green Card updates?